 - The go-for-it zone (690-740)

-If your GMAT score is between 690-740, then there is a good chance that you will be invited for the next stage of the admission process.
+If your GMAT score is between 690-740, then there is a good chance that you will be eligible for the next stage of the admission process.
 However, that’s just the beginning.
 Now you need to start working on the other aspects of your admission process.
 You can begin by preparing for the interview.
 Make sure you brush up on your interpersonal skills and your knowledge of current affairs.
 Ensure that your essay and letters of recommendation are impressive.

 - The questionable zone (650-690)